PDBeurope/ccdutils/doc/guide/intro.md

 # Introduction

 `pdbeccdutils` is an open-source python package for processing and analyzing small molecules in PDB.
-Small-molecule data in PDB is available as [Chemical Component Dictionary (CCD)](http://www.wwpdb.org/data/ccd) or [Biologically Interesting Molecule reference Dictioanry (BIRD)](http://www.wwpdb.org/data/bird) in PDBX/mmCIF format. `pdbeccdutils` provides streamlined access to all metadata of small molecules in PDB and offers a set of convenient methods to compute various properties of small molecules using RDKIt such as 2D depictions, 3D conformers, physicochemical properties, matching common fragments and scaffolds, mapping to small-molecule databases using UniChem. `pdbeccdutils` also provides methods for identifying all the covalently attached chemical components in a macromolecular structure and calculating similarity among small molecules
+Small-molecule data in PDB is available as [Chemical Component Dictionary (CCD)](http://www.wwpdb.org/data/ccd) or [Biologically Interesting Molecule reference Dictioanry (BIRD)](http://www.wwpdb.org/data/bird) in PDBX/mmCIF format. `pdbeccdutils` provides streamlined access to all metadata of small molecules in PDB and offers a set of convenient methods to compute various properties of small molecules using RDKIt such as 2D depictions, 3D conformers, physicochemical properties, matching common fragments and scaffolds, mapping to small-molecule databases using UniChem. `pdbeccdutils` also provides methods for identifying all the covalently attached chemical components in a macromolecular structure and calculating similarity among small molecules using [PARITY method](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5890617/)

 **Note**
 The `pdbeccdutils` is under development and new functionality is added regularly as well as its functionality is being revised and updated.
 When properly installed all the code should have documentation.
 All the *public* methods do have [static typing](http://mypy-lang.org/) introduced in Python 3.5.
 All the interfaces should be well documented.